ioda-net/geo-infra/docs/user/functional-tests.rst

 On click
 ~~~~~~~~

-- Check that you have an imported WMS layer.
+- Check that you have an imported WMS layer and a KML.
 - Click on the map.
 - **Results:**